 Here we are for another of our Top 10 instalments and we are really excited by this one!

 It's not a secret that capital cities can offer us some of the most amazing, breathtaking and innovative architecture out there, especially when space is at a premium and increasingly imaginative solutions are required.
 With this in mind, we are travelling to London to seek out some of the best houses in, and outside, London.
-And if you may be wondering what our criteria is, so let us tell you!
+And if you may be wondering what our criteria is, allow us to inform you!

-More than just seeking a simple house in London, we look for properties that have shown great sensitivity to existing structures, out of the box design for new ones and are, in general, something that you wouldn't see every day.
+More than just seeking a simple house in London, we look for properties that have shown great sensitivity to existing structures, out-of-the-box design for new ones and are, in general, something that you wouldn't see every day.
 We know that everybody's tastes are different but we aim to show you houses that will inspire and amaze you, regardless of if you would want to live in them yourself.

 Take a busy city where land is at a premium and give a creative design team an outdated and defunct bungalow to work with and what do you get?
 In this case, not only a mere nice house, but one of the best house designs in the capital.

 The Cedar House is the result of a comprehensive conversion and extension of a dated 1960s bungalow in Balham and what the client has received at the end of the process is simply incredible.
 With four bedrooms, this is a family home that accommodates all needs, despite being slap bang in the centre of London.
 The name comes from the material used on the upper level, which is Western Red Cedar that will slowly age and mature as the house does.
 Fabulous and so interesting, we would love to walk around a busy street corner and suddenly see this pop up in front of us!